Just when most of Wes Bailey’s peers are cruising toward the end of their senior years, the work is just beginning for the Mead track standout.

 Poor effort in the classroom as a freshman and sophomore caught up with Bailey this year.
 At least, though, things are reversible.

-To qualify for a track scholarship at an NCAA Division I school – the University of Washington and Washington State are among the potential suitors – Bailey must raise his core grade-point average.
+In order to qualify for a track scholarship at an NCAA Division I school – the University of Washington and Washington State are among the potential suitors – Bailey must raise his core grade-point average.
 He won’t have any difficulty graduating, but plans to go to summer school and take three classes.

 He’s made considerable strides academically this year.
 His GPA first semester was 2.8; he presently has a 3.3 GPA.

 “I should have been more disciplined as a freshman and sophomore,” Bailey said.
 “I didn’t apply myself.
-If I could do it over, I would.”
+If I could do it over I would.”

 A scholarship is vitally important.